Amritpal Singh (footballer): Club career

 Amritpal began his football career with the FC Pune City Academy in 2016 before joining Hyderabad FC Reserves Hyderabad FC Reserves in 2019.
 After featuring for HFC B over two years in various competitions, he was promoted to the first team in 2021–22 season, and was part of the HFC side that won the Indian Super League title in 2022.

+On 9 June 2023, Rajasthan United announced the permanent signing of Amritpal.
+He signed a three-year deal until 2026.